crossplane-contrib/provider-tinkerbell/README.md

-# provider-template
+# crossplane-provider-tinkerbell

-`provider-template` is a minimal [Crossplane](https://crossplane.io/) Provider that is meant to be used as a template for implementing new Providers.
+`crossplane-provider-tinkerbell` is a minimal [Crossplane](https://crossplane.io/) Provider that is meant to be used as a template for implementing new Providers.
 It comes with the following features that are meant to be refactored:

 - A `ProviderConfig` type that only points to a credentials `Secret`.
-- A `MyType` resource type that serves as an example managed resource.
+- A `Hardware` resource type that serves as an example managed resource.
-- A managed resource controller that reconciles `MyType` objects and simply prints their configuration in its `Observe` method.
+- A managed resource controller that reconciles `Hardware` objects and simply prints their configuration in its `Observe` method.

 ## Developing